Chapter 27 | The Smart Optimizer

 The Smart Optimizer can be a big time saver for collision analysis since the input parameter space tends to span numerous dimensions, which are prohibitive to scan via manual multi-dimensional grid searching.
 Below we show a collision analysis setup based on RICSAC Test 3.
 The vehicles' initial positions are at the moment of contact.
 Constraint objects are set for each vehicle at their documented rest positions.
 An intermediate constraint object is used for Vehicle 2 since its post-impact trajectory follows an arcing path.
 Note, intermediate constraint objects should have "use velocity" disabled without specific data to suggest a likely range at the given location.
 In this study, our objective is to find the pre-impact speed for Vehicle 1 that results in simulated outcomes consistent with our vehicle position and orientation constraints.

-Here, the optimizer is enabled.
+Here, the Smart Optimizer is enabled.
 The minimum parameter set for this analysis is selected, with reasonable initial minimum and maximum values set for each parameter.
 In order to scan across potential effect points of contact, a user contact EES object was created with contact > "auto-position" disabled.
 Once auto-position is disabled, the user contact EES object position can be added to the optimization parameter list.
 Since the position-local y value of the EES object is of particular importance in this case to generate post-impact yaw rate needed to redirect Vehicle 1, only position-local y was added to the parameter list.
 Restitution can be particularly important, and therefore the user contact's restitution value was also included.
 Induced steer is added to Vehicle 2.
 Thus we are searching for a deviation function global minimum within a 4-dimensional volume.
 In this case, we'll use the default settings for the genetic algorithm, but use a strict exit condition of "max. deviation" = 0.2%.

 When optimizing over many parameters, you may find it useful to adjust min/max values as it becomes clear what the narrower range should be.
 Be careful not to bias your results in doing so since there may be unique and non-intuitive combinations of input parameters that satisfy your constraints.
 Here, it quickly becomes clear that the possible range for Vehicle 2's induced steering angle must be quite low for it to follow the arcing trajectory indicated by the evidence.
 By shrinking the volume of the search space, you can more quickly arrive at an optimal solution.